RENBex6969/Virtual-Machine/README.md

 ### Not to Implement
 1. **Debug Library - Non** :
-Partially impossible since luau does not supply the full debug library like lua
+Full debug library is impossible since luau does not supply the full debug library like lua

 2. **Hookfunction - Possible** :
 Adding hookfunction support is possible but has some trade offs..

-3. **Setreadonly - Possible** :
-Setreadonly is implemented but only works for the Game datamodel for compatibility purposes.
-Isnt fully implemented due to tradeoffs

 ### TODO :